vanshajkhattar/AML-SSD-final-project/README.md

 SSD 300 | 74.3
 Content in the first column | Content in the second column

+## B. PASCAL VOC2012 Dataset Test Results

+## C. COCO test-dev2015 detectionresults.
+## D. Data Augmentation for Small Object Accuracy Results

-# 3. Our Procedure and Results to reproduce the SSD algorithm
+# 2. Procedure taken to Reproduce the Results.(Our Procedure and Results to reproduce the SSD algorithm)

-New changes in the gothub file
+# 3. Describes measurements and/or analysis of what was discovered when attempting to reproduce result.

-# 4. Measurements/Analysis
+# 4. Discussion and References to relevant papers.
-# 5. References
+# 5. References.